Personal profile

 Research interests

-I am a social scientist who works at the intersection between political geography and political ecology.
+I am an environmental geographer and political ecologist who works on understanding transforming environmental cultures in the context of shifting global environmental agendas.
 Geographically, my work focuses on transforming rural environments in Latin America, especially Colombia, Guatemala and El Salvador.
 My research follows how new globalising agendas for sustainability and the rise of new technologies for environmental monitoring (such as drones) transform and affect the contexts within which they are introduced – against historical backdrops of colonial histories, long-term conflict, disputes over land rights and citizenship, and unevenness in terms of access to resources.
 My work explores how conservation has become a vehicle for the militarisation of conflicted areas – but also how rural communities are using conservation technologies to defend tenure rights and articulate other visions of environmental futures.

 Political ecologies of remote sensing: In my most recent work on drone ecologies, I am interested in how the incorporation of remote sensing technologies into conservation alters social and political dynamics.
 For example, drones are increasingly important in producing data about forest cover change, but can be implicated in new forms of state control, militarisation, and surveillance.
 Yet drones are also being used by rural communities and organisations to enact data justice, as they can be used to capture fine grain imagery of illegal mining in indigenous territories, or to document evidence of successful community-led forest governance.
 We need to develop meaningful accounts of the ways such technologies are changing environmental governance and the meanings of justice.